iteam-software/feinm/employee-page/employeeAnnouncements/nm-dept-of-health-hotline.md

 ---
 title: NM Dept of Health Hotline
+description: >-
-description: If you are having symptoms of the COVID-19, DO NOT COME TO WORK!
+  If you are having symptoms of COVID-19, DO NOT COME TO WORK!
 STAY HOME and notify Franklin's HR department.
-You may also contact the NM Dept of Health 855-600-3453.
-They will discuss your condition and tell you what steps you need to take.
+It is best to test if you have been exposed to a known positive person or if you have symptoms.

+  If you test positive for COVID-19, please stay home and contact Cecilia Finch at 505-796-5455 to discuss your next steps before returning to work.
-publishedDate: 2022-06-28T16:24:14.271Z
+publishedDate: 2022-10-11T19:18:47.568Z
 ---